equs-python/__equs__.Python/day-0-introduction-to-python/session_0_4_scientific_python.md

 import numpy as np
 ```

-Numpy is a numerical Python library and contains huge amount of mathematical functions that come in handy for day-to-day scientism.
+Numpy is a numerical Python library that contains huge amount of mathematical functions which come in handy for day-to-day scientism.

-Most notably, Numpy defines *arrays*, which are treated like matrices and can be used in the context of linear algebra or whenever else array operations are desired.
+Most notably, Numpy defines *arrays*, which are treated like matrices and can be used in the context of linear
+algebra or whenever else array operations are desired.
+This is not the same as nested Python lists, as we have seen in earlier tutorials today.

 To create an array, we can use the  `array`  class in Numpy to convert a Python list to an array.
 The lists must be regular and all elements must be of the same type.
 For example:

 ```python
 x = np.array([